tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 For running Sequence Manager, please refer @ref:[this](./apps/sequence-manager-app.md).

-## Sequence Manager simulation mode
+## Sequence Manager Simulation Mode
 Simulation mode for SM is mainly for testing the functionality/scenarios of apps interacting with SM.
+This functionality meets the requirements for SM simulation.

 ### Approach followed:
-* In this approach we will be spawning actual Sequence Manager, agents, sequence-components and sequencers(simulation mode).
+* In this approach we will be spawning actual Sequence Manager, agents, Sequence Components and Sequencers(in simulation mode).

 * When the Sequence Manager is started using the esw-services with the simulation flag, the following things are done.

-    1. If a obs-mode config is provided using -o flag, it is used and if not then a default config is used.
+    1. If a obs-mode config file is provided using -o flag, it is used and if not then a default obs-mode config is used.
-    2. Three agents are spawned automatically(ESW, TCS, IRIS)
+    2. Three agents are spawned automatically for subsystems ESW, TCS, and IRIS.

 * When the Sequence Manager is up and running(--simulation):

-    1. suppose `Provision` command is sent to SM.
-Now as we are using actual agents, seq-components our production level logic eg: shutting-down previous seq-comps, agent-allocation for seq-comps, etc. can be tested
+    1. Suppose the `Provision` command is sent to SM.
+Now as we are using actual agents and Sequence Components, our production level logic can be tested (eg: shutting-down previous seq-comps, agent-allocation for seq-comps, etc).
-    2. suppose `Configure` command is sent to SM.
-Now as we are using sequencers in simulated mode any obs-mode can be configured(as long as there is an entry for it in the provided obs-mode conf or the default).
+    2. Suppose the `Configure` command is sent to SM.
+Now as we are using Sequencers in simulated mode any obs-mode can be configured (as long as there is an entry for it in the provided obs-mode conf or the default).
 Also the success as well as all the failure scenarios (resource conflict, configuration missing, etc) can be tested.
-    3. all the other apis like startSequencer, shutdownAllSeqComps etc will work properly with correct entries made in location service.
+    3. All the other APIs like startSequencer, shutdownAllSeqComps etc. will work properly with correct entries made in CSW Location Service.

-* Only agents will be started in the same jvm process.Since sequence components are started by agents using `cs launch ...`,  command they will not be in the same process.
+* Only agents will be started in the same JVM process.
+Since Sequence Components are started by agents using `cs launch ...`,  command they will not be in the same process.

 ### Running Sequence Manager in simulation mode